-In January 2020, Mr. Pops presented to the Compensation Committee, and the Compensation Committee considered, an assessment of the individual performance during 2019 of each of the named executive officers (other than Mr. Pops) still employed by the Company at such time, including an assessment of each named executive officer's overall leadership of his respective organization and the contributions of each named executive officer to the achievement of the Company's corporate objectives.
-Specifically, the Compensation Committee considered the following contributions of each named executive officer to the achievement of the Company's 2019 corporate objectives:
+In January 2021, Mr. Pops presented to the Compensation Committee, and the Compensation Committee considered, an assessment of the individual performance during 2020 of each of the named executive officers (other than Mr. Pops) still employed by the Company at such time, including an assessment of each named executive officer's overall leadership of his respective organization and the contributions of each named executive officer to the business and the achievement of the Company's corporate objectives.
+Specifically, the Compensation Committee considered the following contributions: